sw1ss/ctf/2018-12-09-hxpCTF2018/time_for_h4x0rpsch0rr.md

 ![SYS](sys.png "SYS")

-We can see an interesting topic: **$internal/admin/webcam** If we subscribe to this topic we get do not get content back or do we?
+We can see an interesting topic: **$internal/admin/webcam** If we subscribe to this topic we do not get content back or do we?
 Let's fire up burp to see what's going on regarding websockets.

 ![Webcam](webcam.png "Webcam")